 The first example refers to such an ordinary thing as a doorbell.
 Sometimes when I press on it, I am not sure whether this device is functioning or not.
 The only feedback I have is a pressed button.
 Basically, this button informs about visitor average attendance rank which is pretty useful for analysis of a particular action or set of actions.
 Sounds fascinating.

 This feedback issue can be solved with putting an indicator near doorbell.
 Any passerby will be able to see that doorbell works.
 Moreover, we can add diode next to it.
 Imagine, when it’s dark outside, you are able to find the desired button quickly.

 Needless to say, some doorbells sound horrible which is widespread in Ukraine and USSR countries. indeed, we want to make it softer and pleasant.

 The way of fixing it is installing digital doorbells that are reconnected directly to wires of a house.

 Vacuum cleaner hell

-If a person would like to carry this cleaner he or she has two options:
+If a person would like to carry this cleaner, he or she has two options:

 1) Grab the handle and awkwardly move to another room.
 Worth to mention that handle also isn’t convenient for holding.

 The idea is great.
-But because of placing buttons too close to each other, humans just press it in the center.
+But, because of placing buttons too close to each other, humans just press it in the center.
 Perhaps if the lower water consuming control was placed separately from another control it would work.
-There is another important issue with the structure of toilet these guys explained its flaw perfectly.
+There is another important issue with the structure of the toilet these guys explained its flaw perfectly.
 Why don’t we produce a product that counts our natural constitution?

 Surroundings give can give us thousands of insights to make our life better.
 We just need to notice them.